galmelman/job-application-tracker/README.md

 ## Dependencies

 - Tkinter: For the graphical user interface.
-- ttkthemes: For additional themes.
+- SQLite3: For database operations.
 - Matplotlib: For generating visualizations.
 - Pandas: For data manipulation and generating statistics.
-- CSV: For saving and loading application data.
 - Datetime: For handling date-related operations.
-- Re: For regular expressions.

 ## How to Use

-1. **Adding a New Application**: Enter the details of your job application, including the company name, position, date applied, status, and any notes or reminders.
-Click the "Add Application" button to save the entry.
+1. **Adding a New Application**: Enter the details of your job application, including the company name, position, date applied, status, notes, and reminder date.
+Click the "Add/Update Application" button to save the entry.

-2. **Editing an Application**: Select an application from the list, make your changes, and click "Edit Selected" to update the entry.
+2. **Editing an Application**: Select an application from the list, make your changes in the input fields, and click "Add/Update Application" to update the entry.

-3. **Deleting an Application**: Select an application from the
+3. **Deleting an Application**: Select an application from the list and click "Delete Selected" to remove the entry.

+4. **Viewing Statistics**: The application automatically generates and displays statistics about your job applications, including pie charts for application statuses and bar charts for applications per month.

+5. **Setting Reminders**: Enter a reminder date for an application, and the system will notify you when it's time to follow up.

+## Project Structure

+- `main.py`: The entry point of the application.
+- `views.py`: Contains the main GUI implementation.
+- `controllers.py`: Handles the logic for adding, updating, and deleting applications.
+- `models.py`: Defines the JobApplication class.
+- `database.py`: Manages SQLite database operations.
+- `utils.py`: Contains utility functions for reminders and statistics.

+## Contributing

+Contributions to improve the Job Application Tracker are welcome.
+Please feel free to submit a Pull Request.

+## License

+This project is open source and available under the [MIT License](LICENSE).